 - 4. Adjust the outer blade guide arm in or out until the outer blade guide is approximately 24" (61 cm)from the inner blade guide. - 5.
 Install a new blade and apply the appropriate tension (See Section 2.5). - 6.
-Close the blade housing covers and make sure all persons are clear of the saw head.
+Close the blade housing covers and make sure all persons are clear of the saw head. - 7.
+Turn the key switch to #2 position. - 8.
+Turn the key switch to #3 position.

-Engage the blade switch.

 Manually spin one of the blade wheels until the blade positions itself on the blade wheels.